juanlive/upgradeable-token/README.md

 registerToken(bytes32 _balances,bytes32 _allowed)

-_balances and _allowed can be any bytes32 value (it can be converted from a string) thas has not been yet registered at IntteligentStorage.
+_balances and _allowed can be any bytes32 value (it can be converted from a string) thas has not been yet registered at IntelligentStorage.

 To do it from a previous version, there is the function upgradeToken at the old version, which will transfer access to Intelligent Storage to the new version and will send it the keys.